-- San Juan Microgrid (Grant \$2.4M) (partnered with PNNL) Staff is in process of executing purchase agreements on the battery systems with the balance of plant RFP in progress.
-San Juan County Conditional Use Permit process to begin with design completion of the solar site, anticipated for a May submittal. - WA DOC CEF4 Grid Modernization Grants.
+- San Juan Microgrid (Grant \$2.4M) (partnered with PNNL) Staff is in process of executing purchase agreements on the battery systems with the balance of plant RFP in progress. - WA DOC CEF4 Grid Modernization Grants.
 OPALCO has received conditional award of the following projects.
-This conditional award awaits the negotiation of contracts with WA DOC and final approval to proceed. - San Juan Islands Tidal Generation Conceptual Design (Phase 1 Preliminary Design Only) Staff continues outreach opportunities with our membership, tribal nations, and regulatory agencies.
-Staff is gathering data for feasibility report anticipated in Q3 2023. \$150K - Friday Harbor Ferry Electrification Preliminary Design (Phase 1 Only) On hold until WA DOC releases the next stage in contracting. \$150K
+This conditional award awaits the negotiation of contracts with WA DOC and final approval to proceed. - San Juan Islands Tidal Generation Conceptual Design (Phase 1 Preliminary Design Only) Staff and subcontractors are conducting the feasibility study with an anticipated completion of Q3 2023. \$150K - Friday Harbor Ferry Electrification Preliminary Design (Phase 1 Only) On hold until WA DOC releases the next stage in contracting. \$150K